Please wait while you are being redirected ...

 What Is Health Equity, and Why Does It Matter?

-Health disparities expert David Williams defines health equity and the impact of health disparities on people of color.
+In this short video, health disparities expert David Williams defines health equity and the impact of health disparities on people of color.

 Why Haven’t We Made More Progress on Health Equity?